-HAMAM will tackle this challenge by providing a means to seamlessly integrate the available multi-modal images and the patient information on a single clinical workstation.
+HAMAM tackles this challenge by providing a means to seamlessly integrate the available multi-modal images and patient information on a single clinical workstation.
 Based on knowledge gained from a large multi-disciplinary database, populated within the scope of this project, suspicious breast tissue will be characterised and classified.

 The exact diagnosis of suspicious breast tissue is ambiguous in many cases.
-HAMAM will resolve this using statistical knowledge extracted from the large case database.
-The clinical workstation will suggest additional image modalities that may be captured to optimally resolve these uncertainties.
+HAMAM tries to resolve this by using statistical knowledge extracted from a large case database.
+The developed workstation will suggest additional image modalities that may be captured to optimally resolve these uncertainties.
 The workstation thus guides the clinician in establishing a patient-specific optimal diagnosis.
 This ultimately leads to a more specific and sensitive individual diagnosis.